New York’s Elections: Make Your Voice Heard

 Check Your Registration Status and Find Your Poll Site

 - Check your voter registration status to verify that you are registered and make sure that your voter information is updated and accurate.
 If you recently registered, or updated your registration, changes may take a few weeks to appear on the website.
 If your registration status is found, you can also look up your poll site for both the early voting period and for Election Day.
 Your poll site for early voting may be different than your poll site on Election Day.
 Poll sites and hours of operation vary by county for early voting.
+In New York State, you must be registered with a party in order to vote in that party’s Primary Election.
+All registered voters are eligible to vote in the November Election, and you may vote for whichever candidate you want, regardless of party affiliation.

 - You can also contact your county Board of Elections to ensure that you are registered.